 WATCH: How To Choose a Christmas Tree

-If you’re determined to buy a live tree, the photo above shows a smart way to do it.
+If you're determined to buy a live tree, the photo above shows a smart way to do it.
 Buy a small tree in a one or two-gallon pot that you can decorate and display on a tabletop, windowsill, etc. Then after your five days are up, move the tree out to the porch or patio for the winter.
+Set the tree in a dry, covered area so it's protected from outdoor elements.
 Dwarf Alberta spruces, the trees in the photo, are excellent candidates, because they come in small sizes, grow very slowly, sport the traditional Christmas tree shape and needles, and grow as far south as USDA Zone 8A.
-They’re quite cold-hardy too.
+They're quite cold-hardy too.
 Water the pots once a week.